FireSmart is a program that provides support around all things wildfire.

-Earn a rebate of up to $1,000 for taking action to mitigate wildfire risk around your home and property.
+Earn a rebate of up to $5,000 for taking action to mitigate wildfire risk around your home and property.

-4 steps to earning the rebate:
+Steps to apply for the rebate:

-Get together with your neighbourhood to do wildfire mitigation work to increase the resilience of your community, and your neighbourhood can become FireSmart recognised!
-All you need is a Champion and a FireSmart Committee, a Neighbourhood FireSmart Assessment, and an event!
 At the end of your first year you can access the FireSmart Neighbourhood Champion Grant of up to $3,000 for the work done to mitigate the threat of wildfires in your neighbourhood.
 More information on the grant program click HERE.

 For more information about FireSmart Neighbourhoods in Kaslo, please scroll down to the FireSmart Neighbourhood Recognition Program section near the bottom of the page.